subugoe/typo3-tify/README.md

-# tify Integration for TYPO3
+# Tify Integration for TYPO3

-This integrates the tify viewer into TYPO3.
+This integrates the Tify viewer into TYPO3.

-Add the viewer as a new content element and add the manifest Url.
+Add the viewer as a new content element and add the manifest URL.